 With the demand for cloud computing increasing day-by-day and Microsoft being established as a leader in the cloud computing space, it is important to analyze what Microsoft Azure is up to and its impact in the near future.
 I have explained previously in this tutorial that Azure offers services in the form of IaaS.

 For most customers, the advantage of IaaS is the decreased expense and complexity of handling data center infrastructure and physical servers.
 There are many companies that aren’t willing to keep all their eggs in the public cloud basket.
 Microsoft has identified this and created a low-level infrastructure private cloud service known as Azure Stack.

 Azure Stack provides companies with a hybrid cloud solution.
 The main idea behind the creation of Azure Stack is to give companies the power of cloud services yet allowing them to hold control of their data center for real hybrid cloud agility.

 Thus, Azure continues to evolve by enhancing accessibility to migration and various other services such as Virtual Machine on Linux, for example.
 In the near future, we will see many services that are cost-friendly and can become available for an ever-growing customer base who are looking for a simple, but trustable and powerful Azure cloud.

-Microsoft Azure is one of the major global providers of public cloud service.
+Microsoft Azure is one of the major global providers of public cloud services.
 Other major providers include Amazon Web Services (AWS), IBM, and Google Cloud Platform (GCP).
 At present, there is no standardization among cloud capabilities or services.
 This implies no two providers of cloud services deliver the same service in the same manner utilizing the same integrations or APIs.
 This makes it difficult for a business to utilize more than one provider of cloud service to pursue a multi-cloud strategy, though third-party tools for cloud management can decrease some of these challenges.